 At the commencement date of the Ijarah contract, the Group recognises Ijarah liabilities measured at the present value of Ijarah payments to be made over the Ijarah term.
 In calculating the present value of Ijarah payments, the Group uses the incremental borrowing rate at the Ijarah commencement date if the profit rate implicit in the Ijarah is not readily determinable.
 After the commencement date, the amount of Ijarah liabilities is increased to reflect the accretion of profit and reduced for the Ijarah payments made.
 In addition, the carrying amount of Ijarah liabilities is remeasured if there is a modification, a change in the Ijarah term, a change in the in-substance fixed Ijarah payments or a change in the assessment to purchase the underlying asset and is recognised under other liabilities in the consolidated balance sheet.

 (aa) Zakah

-In accordance with the instructions of the Shari'ah Supervisory Board of the Bank, payment of Zakah is the responsibility of the shareholders of the Bank.
-Accordingly no Zakah has been charged to these consolidated financial statements.
+Payment of Zakah is the responsibility of the shareholders of the Bank, accordingly no Zakah has been charged to these consolidated financial statements.